 During the current year, the Group concluded an agreement to sell its 20% shareholding in BICS.
 The transaction closed 24 February 2021 and the Group received net cash proceeds of EUR99.1 million (R1.8 billion1) and realised a profit of R1.2 billion, mainly comprising of reclassified FCTR gains.
-The reclassified FCTR gains form part of earnings per share but have no impact on headline earnings per share, equity and cash flows.
+The reclassified FCTR gains have no impact on equity and cash flows.